minakov/CollapsingToolbarDemo/README.md

 # Design Owner

-Design is created by [Amin Ghabi] (https://amineghabi.parseapp.com)
+Design is created by [Amine Ghabi] (https://amineghabi.parseapp.com)

 # Library used